-For the 2020–21 academic year, there are thirty-seven Papa’s House children enrolled at Skylark English School.
-Including tuition, uniforms, books, and other necessary educational supplies, the approximate annual school cost per child is $350.
+For the 2021 academic year, thirty-seven Papa’s House children are enrolled at Skylark English School.
+Including tuition, uniforms, books, and other necessary educational supplies, the approximate annual school cost per child at Skylark is $350.

-There are forty-nine young adults from Papa’s House enrolled in higher education.
-Twenty-seven are in college level study, two-year programs for grades 11 and 12, where, depending upon the students' area of interest (generally Business, Science, Social Work, or Tourism Management), fees range between $400 and $700 per year.
+There are forty-four young adults from Papa’s House enrolled in higher education.
+Twenty-four are in college level study, two-year programs for grades 11 and 12.
+Depending upon the students' area of interest (generally Business, Science, Social Work, or Tourism Management), tuition and fees range between $400 and $700 per year.

 "Bridge" courses help students solidify writing and study skills and extend background knowledge required for specific areas of study.
 Successful completion of these useful courses may also help students become eligible for scholarships.
 Students applying to science programs and those planning to study outside of Nepal are required to take these.
-The cost of the average bridge course is $200.
+The average cost of a bridge course is $200.

 Intensive language courses are a visa requirement for students wishing to attend college in another country.
-The cost of the average language course is $200.
+The average cost of a language course is $200.